MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.md

 ### Ignore markdown changes

 Triggered on a commit or push to your main branch or any branch with a Pull Request.
-Ignore changes to markdown files (docs).
+Ignore changes to markdown files at all levels (such as `README.md` and in `docs`).

 - `main.yml`
     ```yaml
     on:
       push:
         branches: main
         paths-ignore:
-          - "**.md"
+          - "*.md"

       pull_request:
         branches: main
         paths-ignore:
-          - "**.md"
+          - "*.md"
     ```

+### Ignore doc changes

+More explicit - trigger on markdown changes but not doc-related changes.

 Similar to above but still watches for changes in markdown files outside the docs directory.
 Such as if you have a static site with markdown content in the root of the repo.